adriandarian/spectra/CONTRIBUTING.md

-# Contributing to md2jira
+# Contributing to spectra

-First off, thank you for considering contributing to md2jira! 🎉
+First off, thank you for considering contributing to spectra! 🎉

 This document provides guidelines and instructions for contributing.
 Following these guidelines helps communicate that you respect the time of the developers maintaining this project.